 Once on the wrap-up screen, you are invited to select a status reason for the win or loss.
 If you lost the opportunity to a competitor, you can track which opposition you lost it to, thereby building up your arsenal of knowledge on your rivals so you can stay one step ahead of them next time.

-In summary, first, you should analyse your existing data to determine who you should be going after and make sure you ask the right questions.
+In summary, to apply a repeatable sales process in Microsoft Dynamics 365 first you should analyse your existing data to determine who you should be going after and make sure you ask the right questions.
 Secondly, adopt a specific sales approach for each product line rather than a generic one across all products.
 Lastly, gather feedback in order to be able to go back and make continuous improvements.
 Further posts will look at how we can start to automate things a little to do some of the heavy lifting for you.

 About Rocket CRM